Review the information and make a plan to register for the next election or update your registration! You've got this!

 Should I register in the town I go to school in?

 If you register to vote in your Ohio hometown and you want to vote in your hometown's election, you’ll need to also sign up for an absentee ballot.
 If you are already registered at your home residence but intend to be at your school campus at the time of voting, register to vote at your new address online, PDF form, or your local Board of Elections.
+Click here to go to the links.

 There are some scholarships and tuition that require residency.
 Students should check with their financial aid office before registering to vote.
 Students incurring any problems can go to the Election Protection Coalition or call 866-our-vote.
 Kent State University students can get more information from the Kent State Votes website.